How To Set Intentions With Your Children

 As you and your children become familiar with setting intentions you can start to embrace them as a family.
 We really love how these simple discussions allow us all to participate in a family intent.
 There is strength in numbers!

 Please do let me know how you get on, you can join in the discussions over in the Facebook Group.
 A closed member group just for all of us looking for some more Mindful Moments.
+Sign up to the NEWSLETTER to receive your FREE Affirmations too!

 More Mindful Tips